ChrisMuir/anagrams/README.md

 Example Usage
 -------------

-The exported function `is_anagram` takes as input a string and a character vector, and returns a logical vector with length equal to that of the character vector.
+The exported function `is_anagram` takes as input a string and a character vector, and looks for anagrams of the string in the character vector.

 ``` r
 library(anagrams)